-One night, the king David could not sleep and asked for one of his helpers and said to him: “Is there anyone left from Saul’s house, to whom I can show mercy for the love I have for my friend Jonathan?”
+One night, King David could not sleep and asked for one of his helpers and said to him: “Is there anyone left from Saul’s house, to whom I can show mercy for the love I have for my friend Jonathan?”
 The helper did not know if there was anyone left, but he said he knew Siba, Saul’s servant.
-Then, they brought Siba to the king’s presence.
-The king asked Siba: “Is there anyone left from Saul’s house, to whom I can show mercy for the love I have for my friend Jonathan?”
-Siba answered: Yes, there is one left, his name is Mephibosheth”.
-Then, the king said: “Well, ask him to come to the palace”.
-Siba answered: “No, my king, he cannot come by himself, because he is crippled from the waist down, he needs to be carried, the same way he was taken to Lodebar”.
+They brought Siba to the king’s presence.
+The king asked Siba, “Is there anyone left from Saul’s house, to whom I can show mercy for the love I have for my friend Jonathan?”
+Siba answered, “Yes, there is one left, his name is Mephibosheth.”
+Then, the king said, “Well, ask him to come to the palace.”
+Siba answered, “No, my king, he cannot come by himself, because he is crippled from the waist down, he needs to be carried, the same way he was taken to Lodebar.”

 Then, the king asked Siba to take the royal carriage and find Mephibosheth.
-Siba took Mephibosheth to the palace and when he was with king David, he bowed and told him: Who is your servant, for you to look at a dead dog like me?
-Mephibosheth did not feel any self-worth due to his past, his physical limitations and his limitating beliefs.
+Siba took Mephibosheth to the palace and when he was with King David, he bowed and asked him, “Who is your servant, for you to look at a dead dog like me?”
+Mephibosheth did not feel any self-worth due to his past, his physical limitations, and his limiting beliefs.

-“Every healthy person has self-esteem built on a base made of three components merged into another: the way he/she thinks, the way he/she feels and how he/she acts”.
+“Every healthy person has self-esteem built on a base made of three components merged into another: the way he/she thinks, the way he/she feels, and how he/she acts.”

 You may be asking yourself, what is self-esteem?
 It is the way you perceive yourself.
-It is about the emotional part of your mind, it measures the most intimate part of your being, which means, your value as a person”.
-“Keeping in mind that you are different and unique” is something that can allow you to turn off your inner voice, which resonates and leads you to compare yourself to others almost all the time.
+It is about the emotional part of your mind, it measures the most intimate part of your being, meaning your value as a person.
+Keeping in mind that you are different and unique can allow you to turn off your inner voice, which resonates and leads you to compare yourself to others almost all the time.

-Before dying, a father told his son: “This is a watch your grandfather gave me and it is over 200 years old, but before I give it to you, I ask you to go to the pawnshop on the first street, and say that you want to sell it, and you will see how much it is worth”.
+Before dying, a father told his son, “This is a watch your grandfather gave me and it is over 200 years old, but before I give it to you, I ask you to go to the pawnshop on the first street, and say that you want to sell it, and you will see how much it is worth.”

-Then, the father said: “I wanted to let you know that, in the right place, they will know your VALUE in a correct way, do not be in the wrong place and do not get angry if they do not know your value.
-The person who knows your value is the one who appreciates you, do not stay in a place that is not convenient for you”.
+Then, the father said, “I wanted to let you know that, in the right place, they will know your VALUE in a correct way, do not be in the wrong place and do not get angry if they do not know your value.
+The person who knows your value is the one who appreciates you, do not stay in a place that is not convenient for you.”
 Know your value!
 God is the One who gives you the value you have, not the failures from your past.

-Align your self-worth with the value God gives you, accepting yourself, thanking Him for holding you, burying your negative past and believing in God’s truth;, living in His forgiveness, taking advantage of the things you learned from your mistakes, establishing positive relationships and projecting realistic goals for your life.
+Align your self-worth with the value God gives you, accepting yourself, thanking Him for holding you, burying your negative past, and believing in God’s truth, living in His forgiveness, taking advantage of the things you learned from your mistakes, establishing positive relationships and projecting realistic goals for your life.
 You cannot love others if you do not love yourself first.